n8n-io/n8n-docs/docs/integrations/builtin/credentials/google.md

 1. Access your [Google Cloud Console](https://console.cloud.google.com){:targe=_blank .external-link} and copy your Service Account email.
 2. Access your [Google Drive](https://drive.google.com){:targe=_blank .external-link} and go to the designated file or folder.
 3. Right-click on the file or folder and select **Share**.
-4. Paste your Service Account email into *Add People and groups*
+4. Paste your Service Account email into **Add People and groups**.
 5. Select **Editor** for read-write access or **Viewer** for read-only access.